 The average tenure of each teacher is 11 years, which is considered long.
 Some teachers have been there for decades.
 From the teachers I've met and seen in video, they all seem to be great.
 Also, TLS provides a very detailed report about each child during the parent-teacher conference.

 In May 2020, The Little School hired a new head of school.
 At 28 years old when hired, this is the first preschool executive director role for Kaile Thomas.

 Therefore, there may continue to be further changes in personnel, as is often the case with new management.
 If you want to apply to TLS, it is worth inquiring further with Kaile to understand the school’s new management style and philosophy.
 The former Head of School was there for decades.

 One of the best features about The Little School is its curriculum.
 Two-year-olds start the school two days a week versus 4-5 days a week at other preschools.
 Allowing kids to ease into school at such a young age is more optimal for development.

 However, if you come from a middle-class or poor family, only sending your kid to preschool two days a week for three hours is not going to fly.
 You need more childcare help.

 Again, only rich and extremely privileged people have this capability of having so little preschool.
 It's why politicians are pushing so aggressively for universal preschool, to help working families.

 For those parents who have flexible work hours or work from home, The Little School may be ideal.
 But for those parents who have full-time jobs, The Little School does not provide enough school time without the additional cost of after-care.

-Recognizing its privilege, The Little School is considering offering a new 5-day format starting at age 2 in the fall of 2023.
+Recognizing its privilege, The Little School is offering a new 5-day format starting at age 2 in the fall of 2023.
 A great step to help under-resourced families.
 However, 3.5 hours a day of care is not a lot for the price one pays.

 Tuition 3.5/5: Stars